Tim Cahill: 2004 OFC Nations Cup

 Cahill made his competitive debut for Australia at the 2004 OFC Nations Cup.
 Cahill finished the competition as second-highest scorer in the competition with six goals, and was the top scorer in the final round.
 Australia went on to win the competition for the fourth time in their history.
 Having won the competition, Australia were drawn against Uruguay in the World Cup qualification play-off.
 Cahill played in the game as Australia beat Uruguay after a penalty shoot out to qualify for the World Cup for the first time in over 30 years.

 2004 Summer Olympics

-Cahill helped Australia reach the quarter final stage of the men's football tournament at the 2004 Summer Olympics.
+Cahill helped Australia reach the quarter-final stage of the men's football tournament at the 2004 Summer Olympics.
 He scored his only goal of the competition in a 5–1 win over Serbia.
 Australia were knocked out of the competition by Iraq following a 1–0 loss.
 Following his performances in the OFC Nations Cup and Summer Olympics competitions Cahill was named Oceania Footballer of the Year for 2004.

 2005 FIFA Confederations Cup

 Frank Farina named Cahill in his squad for the 2005 FIFA Confederations Cup.
 However the tournament was not a success for the Socceroos as they were eliminated at the group stage in a group that contained Argentina, Germany and Tunisia.
-Cahill played in all three games of Socceroos campaign.
+Tim played in all three games of Socceroos campaign.